OpenBB-finance/OpenBB/website/content/terminal/reference/crypto/ov/exchanges.md

 ---
 title: exchanges
-description: A documentation page that details the usage of currency exchange parameters in crypto trading.
+description: "A documentation page that details the usage of currency exchange parameters" in crypto trading.
 Provides details on how to sort and limit data based on various criteria, specifically for CoinPaprika and CoinGecko exchanges.
 keywords: